dim2k2006/azure-cosmos-db-migration-tool/README.md

 ## Installation

-1.`git clone git@github.com:ombori/azure-cosmos-db-migration-tool.git`
+1. `git clone git@github.com:ombori/azure-cosmos-db-migration-tool.git`

-2.`make init`
+2. `make init`

 3. Navigate to `.env` file that is created by `make init` command and fill in azure cosmos db information.